 Anyway, Stanley starts mumbling that “the scarecrow walks at midnight.”
-The children ignore him and as well as the title of the book they exist in.
+The children ignore him as well as the title of the book they exist in.
 When they arrive at the farm, Mark opens a corn husk and worms pour out.
-Stanley says that his book says it’s bad luck and freaks out.
+Stanley says that his book indicates that it’s bad luck and freaks out.
 And then they stare at scarecrows.

 We meet Stanley’s son — an older boy named Sticks.
 He is some kind of prankster and he doesn’t share his father’s disability.

 The kids notice their grandfather is acting strangely because he won’t tell them scary stories.
 He used to tell the kids scary stories at night, but this time, he doesn’t want to, insisting that he’s tired.

 That night, Jodie looks out the window and sees the scarecrows twitch and pull at their stakes.
 That’s creepy.
 Surprisingly, it’s not a dream.
 I genuinely thought it was going to be a dream.
 Instead, Jodie covers herself and doesn’t get up until the morning.

 She rushes down to get their grandmother’s beloved pancakes.
 However, their grandmother gives them cornflakes instead.
 She says she forgot how to make pancakes.
 Jodie notices her hand is made of straw!